samsquire/additive-guis/README.md

 # The dream - Build GUIs with microblogging (or twitter tweets)

 **What you say is what you get** - you make statements about the output of layout engine that you want to be true.
 The layout engine tries to sastisfy all your rules.
-* **Community written GUIs** I a community of people writing manipulable GUIs by lots of people via simple predicates.
+* **Community written GUIs** I want a community of people writing manipulable GUIs by lots of people via simple predicates.
  * Each predicate changes the tree where rendered HTML will be placed.
  * Widget HTML is produced through mapping and filtering collections as per a React GUI.
  * **Codeless layout** Stating facts about the layout means you do not need to manually position elements into a layout with code.